 (3) Dormitory sleeping space:

-(Important) Thirty-five square feet per number of occupants occupying the dayspace at one time.
+(Important) Thirty five square feet per number of occupants occupying the dayspace at one time.
 Minimum size of one hundred five square feet.
+The inmates will be granted regular, daily access to the dayspace area, subject to limitations necessary to maintain safety, security, and order.
+Jail administrators should approve any denial of dayspace in writing.

 (B) (Important) Seating shall be provided in holding areas, holding cells, housing cells, dormitories, dayrooms and eating areas for each inmate.